-BREEDS Boss type They are defined by their large size, streamlined nose, thick necks and wide paws.
+BREEDS Boss They are defined by their large size, streamlined nose, thick necks and wide paws.
 They are mostly found in the wild and it's rare to see them interact with other creatures peacefully.
 The average adult is 7 to 9 feet tall.
 They are named boss since they function through a mob or head family system in groups.
-Scout type Defined by their sleek and lithe look and bear or bull dog like nose.
+Scout Defined by their sleek and lithe look and bear or bull dog like nose.
 They are in the middle when it comes to size, usually 4 to 7 feet tall.
 They are found in both wild and in populated societies.
 They are named scout since they are usually the kind to do the job when part of a mob.
-Joey type This breed is found almost exclusively in the hands of an experienced breeder.
+Joey This breed is found almost exclusively in the hands of an experienced breeder.
 Popular but difficult pets to own.
 They average around 2 to 4 feet in height.
 They are defined by their short and round snouts, and small forelegs.

 Broo: Scout/Boss, common cross breed.
 Joe: Scout/Joey, not very common Boe: Joey/Boss, extremely odd/rare